+This RFP provides the necessary information to submit a CalVIP proposal to the BSCC.
 The BSCC staff cannot assist the applicant or its partners with the actual preparation of the proposal.
-Any technical questions concerning the RFP, the proposal process or programmatic issues must be submitted by email to: CalVIP-3@bscc.ca.gov.
+Any technical questions concerning the RFP, the proposal process, or programmatic issues must be submitted by email to: calvip@bscc.ca.gov.

-The BSCC will accept and respond to questions about this RFP until March 27, 2020 and answers will be posted on the BSCC website and updated periodically up until April 3, 2020.
+The BSCC will accept and respond to written questions about this RFP until January 28, 2022.
+A frequently asked questions and answers (FAQs) document will be posted to the BSCC website and periodically updated through January 28, 2022.